rocicorp/diff-server/README.md

 1. The call is queued behind any other commit to the same Replicant Server.
 Since Replicant Groups are usually small numbers of nodes, this will typically be a very short wait.
 2. When the call continues:
   - Find the fork point between the client's commit and the server's latest commit
-  - If the server commit is a fast-forward from client (the server already included these commits):
+  - If the server commit is descendent from the client commit (the server already included these commits):
     - Respond with the new head, there's nothing more to do
   - Else:
     - Validate each new commit (each commit after the fork point on the client side):
       - Check that the specified transaction codebase is registered (exists in .value.txCode) and the function is known
       - Execute the transaction
-      - If the resulting hash doesn't match the one the client specified, the client is badly behaved, return 40x (see badly-behaved clients)
+      - If the resulting hash doesn't match the one the client specified, the client is badly behaved, return 40x
-      - If the transaction has server-side validation registered, run that validation (see integration)
+      - If the transaction has a synchronous handler registered, run that handler (see integration)
-        - If the validation fails, replace the transaction with a CommitFailure transaction
+        - If the handler rejects the transaction, replace the transaction with a failed commit transaction
     - Let _newHead_ equal the head of the validated chain
     - Let _oldHead_ equal the current head of the `local` dataset
     - Commit `newHead` to the `local` dataset
     - If `oldHead` is identical to `newHead`
       - Return `newHead`
     - Else:
       - Add a merge commit whose parents are `oldHead` and `newHead`, and with `first` set to `oldHead`

 ## Step 3: Client-Side Pull

 Back on the client-side, the `Sync()` call has just returned with a new head that should become the head of the `remote` dataset.
 This is trival.
-We trust the server and this makes no changes to our local state, so we just `noms sync` the server's `local` dataset to our `remote` dataset, which pulls all the relevant chunks and we're done.
+We trust the server and this makes no changes to our `local` dataset, so we just `noms sync` the server's `local` dataset to our `remote` dataset, which pulls all the relevant chunks and we're done.

 ## Step 4: Client-Side Rebase

 We want to enable clients to make local progress between Step 1 and Step 3.
-Otherwise apps will be stalled waiting for syncs that may take awhile, or even stall in the face of flaky networks.
+Otherwise users will be blocked waiting for syncs that may take a long time, or even stall, in the face of flaky networks.

 Therefore we allow the `local` dataset to evolve as normal while the sync is in progress.

 As a result, after step 3 finishes, we may have some new commits in the `local` dataset since when step 1 started.
 We must rebase these commits:

 - Find fork point between `remote` and `local` heads
-- If local is ff of remote (no other client submitted work in meantime)
+- If local is descendent from remote (no other clients had work included in the result of the sync)
   - nothing to do
-- If remote dataset is ff of local (no local work happened in meantime):
+- If remote dataset is descendent from local (no local work happened while sync was in progress):
   - Set local to remote
 - Else:
-  - Rebase each new commit from local fork onto `remote` head
+  - Rebase each new commit from local fork onto a new chain starting at the head of `remote`
   - Commit result to `local`

 # Conflicts